ChainSafe/ssz/packages/persistent-ts/README.md

 However, it can provide alternative data structures, and hopefully more readable implementations.
 Unlike _immutable js_ specifically, this implementation is also Typescript first, whereas that library adds type annotations after the fact.
-This makes for an api centered around generics, and not necessarily acccomadating JS' indiosyncracies.
+This makes for an api centered around generics, and not necessarily accommodating JS' indiosyncracies.

 ## Data Structures Implemented